pratyayganguli/bacdev-I-pre-requisite/README.md

 *
     Create a google account.
 Now, it is recommended to not use your personal account as you might want to keep your account mail box clutter free from all the cloud alerts that you will be recieving in the future.

     [Click here](https://www.google.com/account/about) and you will be redirected to the google account page.
-After, the page is loaded click on create account.
+After, the page is loaded click on `create an account`.

     ![Google account page](assets/images/1.png)

-    Fill in your details.
+    Fill in your personal details.

     ![Fill your personal details](assets/images/2.png)